BitsAndDroids/FlightConnector-Rust/README.md

 This is a rewrite of the original connector written in C++.
 The original repo can be found at:
 [https://github.com/BitsAndDroids/Bits-and-Droids-flight-connector](https://github.com/BitsAndDroids/Bits-and-Droids-flight-connector)
+## Documentation

+The documentation can be found in the open source docs [Flightconnector Docs book](https://bitsanddroids.github.io/ConnectorDocs/)

 ## Install